-Sec.
+- Sec.
 11. Before a person offers to engage in or engages in employment as a specialty or master mechanic, that person shall apply for and receive a certificate for that employment from the department.
-Application for a specialty or master mechanic's certificate shall be made on a form provided by the department and shall

-- (a) The name and home address of the applicant. - (b) The repair category or categories for which the applicant is applying and the results of the required - (c) The number of years the applicant has worked as a motor vehicle mechanic for compensation and the education or training he has had to prepare him for work as a motor vehicle mechanic, specialty mechanic, or master mechanic. - (d) The states or jurisdictions in which the applicant is licensed or certified to work as a motor vehicle mechanic, specialty mechanic, or master mechanic. - (e) A copy of an irrevocable appointment of the secretary of state as the applicant's agent for service of process. - (f) Other relevant information as the administrator shall require.
+Application for a specialty or master mechanic's certificate shall be made on a form provided by the department and shall include: - (a) The name and home address of the applicant. - (b) The repair category or categories for which the applicant is applying and the results of the required examinations. - (c) The number of years the applicant has worked as a motor vehicle mechanic for compensation and the education or training he has had to prepare him for work as a motor vehicle mechanic, specialty mechanic, or master mechanic. - (d) The states or jurisdictions in which the applicant is licensed or certified to work as a motor vehicle mechanic, specialty mechanic, or master mechanic. - (e) A copy of an irrevocable appointment of the secretary of state as the applicant's agent for service of Rendered Thursday, December 8, 2016 process.